 "It's something we had hoped for since the beginning of this," Harvey said.
 "Hopefully we'll get some answers directly from the secretary."

-While the state board has the ultimate authority to dissolve the BVSU and incorporate its two school districts -- Arlington and Sandgate -- into another neighboring supervisory union, that state body will be hearing Vilaseca's recommendation before taking up
+While the state board has the ultimate authority to dissolve the BVSU and incorporate its two school districts -- Arlington and Sandgate -- into another neighboring supervisory union, that state body will be hearing Vilaseca's recommendation before taking up the topic.

 "I'm interested to hear what he has to say," said BVSU Superintendent Karen Gallese, who said the secretary's visit showed concern.
 "He wants to meet the people of Arlington," she said.

 The education secretary has been a proponent of supervisory union consolidation as a way to save tax dollars in the state's Education Fund.